tadeo-garcia/moneypit/README.md

 - [insert code snippets] -->

 ## Moving Forward
 The next step for MoneyPit would be to implement AWS so that users can upload pictures for their projects, and their profile pictures.
 Additionally we would like to integrate a service such as Stripe in order to securely process pledge transactions.
 Lastly, we would like to expand on the projects section in order to provide a place for community comments on the projects, if you have backed it.

+### Thanks!
+If you made it this far thank you so much for taking the time to read this, we really appreciated it!
+We had a great time working on this project as a team and look forward to adding more features in the future.

 ### Credits:
 * Pictures and data are from https://apify.com/jaroslavhejlek/kickstarter-search